 Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

-This project does not attempt to replace industrial composting infrastructure or laboratory-grade environmental instrumentation.
-Instead, it demonstrates an important systems principle: sustainable waste management improves when biological processes are measured rather than guessed.
+This project does not replace industrial composting infrastructure, laboratory-grade environmental instrumentation, or professional compost management.
+Instead, it demonstrates an important systems principle: sustainable waste management improves when biological processes are measured, interpreted, and managed with feedback rather than guesswork.

 Arduino compost bin automation system with temperature, moisture, and environmental sensors supporting SDG 12 Responsible Consumption and Production.

-Arduino-based compost monitoring system using environmental sensors to automate compost management.
-This project supports UN Sustainable Development Goal 12: Responsible Consumption and Production.
+Arduino-based compost monitoring system using environmental sensors to support compost management, circular resource recovery, soil stewardship, and UN Sustainable Development Goal 12: Responsible Consumption and Production.

 Abstract